Please note: Currently there are no units available but you can register your interest by sending us an email.

 Residents purchased the homes through a shared ownership scheme to keep the homes affordable.
-Working in this way meant house prices were much more affordable than the price of similar properties in the area and ensures homes remain ‘affordable’ long after they’re sold on to the next buyer.
+Working in this way meant house prices were more affordable than similar properties in the area and ensures homes remain ‘affordable’ after they are sold on to the next buyer.

-Gladstone Mews has been developed on a site where a number of buildings had been derelict for many years.
-A grade II listed building, now referred to as the Old School House, was restored and re-opened, it is currently run by Bournemouth 2026 Trust as a coworking space with a community room available for hire.
+Gladstone Mews has been developed on a site where the former BCCA stood.
+The grade II listed building, now referred to as the Old School House Boscombe, was restored and re-opened, it is currently run by Bournemouth 2026 Trust as a coworking space with a community room available for hire.

-First priority for the ownership of these homes was given to people from Boscombe (living in Boscombe East or Boscombe West wards) and then to surrounding wards, then to Bournemouth and finally opened out to Dorset.
-There has been sufficient take up from the Boscombe and surrounding area.
-In a recent survey of Boscombe residents 32% said there should be an increase of affordable, decent housing.
+First priority for the ownership of these homes was given to people from Boscombe (living in Boscombe East or Boscombe West wards), then to people from surrounding wards, then those in the rest of Bournemouth and finally opened out to Dorset residents.
+There was sufficient take up from the Boscombe and surrounding area.
+In a survey of Boscombe residents 32% said there should be an increase of affordable, decent housing.

 A significant proportion of the site is for training/supporting and nurturing local creative businesses.
 The Old School House is the creative hub that is adding to the cultural life of Boscombe and is enabling job creation and stimulating regeneration.
 The listed elements of a former school building on the site have been restored and this building is now starting to buzz with the presence of small businesses using its facilities.

 There is a communal orchard that has been planted and growing space for residents of Gladstone Mews to grow their own fruit and vegetables and to add to their sense of community.